 Karen A. Francioso-Howe

-For more than 25 years, Karen A. Francioso-Howe has been opening the doors to communication for children.
+For more than 25 years Karen A. Francioso-Howe has been opening the door to communication as a speech-language professional, mother and a person.

 “One of my greatest joys is being able to use my love of speech-language pathology to help children connect meaningfully with others.”